-The Canon PowerShot G1 X Mark III and the Sony Alpha A7R are two enthusiast cameras that were officially introduced, respectively, in October 2017 and October 2013.
+The Canon PowerShot G1 X Mark III and the Sony Alpha A7R are two enthusiast cameras that were revealed to the public, respectively, in October 2017 and October 2013.
 The G1X Mark III is a fixed lens compact, while the A7R is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (G1X Mark III) and a full frame (A7R) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Sony provides 36.2 MP.
+The Canon has a resolution of 24 megapixels, whereas the Sony provides 36.2 MP.

-The side-by-side display below illustrates the physical size and weight of the Canon G1 X Mark III and the Sony A7R.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Canon G1 X Mark III and the Sony A7R are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R is notably larger (33 percent) than the Canon G1 X Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.